Jammyjamjamman/Magnetometer_data_server/db_updater/README.md

 ### Loading Frongoch Farm magnetometer data.

+All the python libraries for processing magnetometer data are required here, except for LMFIT.

 Frongoch farm preprocessed and processed sensor data can be added to the database using [Load_Frongoch_Readings_to_DB.ipynb](Load_Frongoch_Readings_to_DB.ipynb).
 This notebook processes all the Frongoch Farm data, using techniques discovered in [mag_data_exploration](../mag_data_exploration).
 The data is then loaded to the database using [add_sensor.py](add_sensor.py).

 ### Loading Hartland and Eskdalemuir geomagnetic readings to the database.